-- Investigate a fellowship style grants program for diverse Sydney-based artists to work on their creative practice. - Extend our creative/live work tenancies to 2-year leases. - Produce a cultural leadership program for cultural workers, artists and the owners of creative businesses focused on peer-topeer learning, mentorship, resilience, and professional development ambitions of our local leaders. - Promote affordable housing opportunities for artists and work with housing providers to increase applications from creative workers and support artists into affordable housing - Identify opportunities to deliver purpose-built artist housing with live/work or co-located workspace for the creative sector.
+- Investigate a fellowship style grants program for diverse Sydney-based artists to work on their creative practice. - Expand our creative live/work program and extend tenancies to 2 year leases. - Produce a cultural leadership program for cultural workers, artists and the owners of creative businesses focused on peer-topeer learning, mentorship, resilience, and professional development ambitions of our local leaders. - Promote affordable housing opportunities for artists and work with housing providers to increase applications from creative workers and support artists into affordable housing. - Identify opportunities to deliver purpose-built artist housing with live/work or co-located workspace for the creative sector.